-Flying must be done in accordance with current Federal Aviation Regulations.
+Flying must be done in accordance with current Federal Aviation Regulations (FARs).
 Your instructor will familiarize you with them but you should be knowledgeable as well.
 The "FAR/AIM" book is available from a number of sources, even the FBO office at DSV.
 Be well versed in Parts 61 for certification requirements, and Part 91 for flying operations.
+These documents can be downloaded from the LINKS section of the FLSC.org website under the TRAINING tab.

 Infractions/unsafe operations: Safe operations and procedures must be practiced at all times.
-Members should report safety infractions or unsafe operation to the ops manager and/or an instructor on the field as soon as possible.
+Members should report safety infractions or unsafe operation to the ops manager and/or an instructor on the field as soon as possible